 Additional Tips

-Submitting a Photo – To submit a photo, send an email to CCB.Med@vermont.gov with the following information:
+Submitting a Photo (paper applications only) – To submit a photo, send an email to CCB.Med@vermont.gov with the following information:

-- Include your date of birth with your first and last name in the body of the email
+Subject Line: Include your date of birth with your first and last name.

 Upon receipt, medical program staff will respond confirming they've received your photo.

-If you are unable to email a photo, a photo may be mailed to the CCB offices (89 Main St, Montpelier, VT 05620-7001) on a compact disc.
+If you are unable to email a photo, a passport photo may be mailed to the CCB offices.
+(89 Main St, Montpelier, VT 05620-7001)

 How much does it cost?

 There is a $50 non-refundable application fee for your ID card, to be included with each initial or renewal application.
-Checks and money orders must be made out to the Cannabis Control Board.
+If you are submitting a paper application, checks and money orders must be made out to the Cannabis Control Board.
+If you are submitting an online application, you will pay by credit or debit card.

 Who qualifies as a health care professional?

 A health care professional is an individual licensed in Vermont to practice medicine.
-This includes physicians, osteopathic physicians, naturopathic physicians, PAs (physician assistants), and nurse practitioners.
+This includes physicians, osteopathic physicians, naturopathic physicians, physician assistants, and nurse practitioners.
 This definition also includes professionally licensed individuals under substantially equivalent positions in New Hampshire, Massachusetts, or New York.

 I qualify as a health care professional under the medical cannabis program - what are my responsibilities?